 Loose or corroded electrical connections can cause unsafe operation of your system and reduce the life of major components.
 Measure voltage and current on motors.
-Parts that lack lubrication cause friction in motors and increase the amount of electricity you use.
+Parts that lack lubrication cause motor friction and increase the amount of electricity you use.

 4. Clear Heat Pump Obstructions

 Unrestricted airflow is critical to efficient heat pump operation all year long.
 Avoid stacking anything against the heat pump or draping anything over it.
 At the least, hose the outside unit down to clear it of dirt, leaves, and grass clippings.
-If you’re uncomfortable removing the housing for a good cleaning of the coil, call in an HVAC professional.
+Call an HVAC professional if you’re uncomfortable removing the housing for a good coil cleaning.

 5. Make Sure You Home is Sealed Up Tight